akshatamohanty/akshatamohanty.github.io/_posts/datasci/2019-01-01-ai-nanodegree.md

 summary: compilation of 7 ai/ml projects covering topics like search and planning, adverserial game playing agents, image classifiers with CNNs, natural language processing with RNNS and speech transcription for voice user interfaces
 role: Artificial Intelligence and Machine Learning
 project-url: https://akshatamohanty.github.io/udacity-ai-nanodegree
+description: Udacity is a for-profit educational organization founded by Sebastian Thrun, David Stavens, and Mike Sokolsky offering massive open online courses (MOOCs).
+This specialization was offered by Udacity as two three-month semester program, covering topics in Artificial Intelligence and Machine Learning, as well as a Specialization in either Computer Vision, Natural Langugae Processing or Voice User Interfaces.
+I completed the nanodegree by completing 7 required projects with a capstone project in Voice User Interfaces.
+This is a collection of all my work towards the degree.
 date:   2018-06-02
 categories: post
 type: project